 Bushmeat poachers that routinely hunt do so for business purposes, but in West Africa studies have shown that commercial poachers typically spend their incomes on non-essential items (page 128) instead of re-investing the money as a legitimate business would.
 Some poachers cater to specific interest, particularly in regions where certain parts from common wildlife species are thought to have supernatural powers, such as the brains of a vulture.
 These birds are then illegally killed en masse and the parts sold to people who practice folk medicine.
 This practice has intensified the decline in Old World vulture populations and other species that depend on them to keep the environment clean.

 The methods used to poach small game in Asia and Africa pose threats to other wildlife as well.
 Metal snares indiscriminately target any wildlife that gets caught in the metal noose, even elephants.
 These inexpensive traps are frequently set up by the dozen and the poacher can check the snares at their leisure.
 Forgotten metal snares do not biodegrade after weeks and years of poor weather and will still trap, maim, and kill wildlife.
 In regions without enough scavengers the corpses of snared animals will decay, sometimes creating anthrax, and can poison water sources that non-predatory animals depend on for nourishment.
-Livestock medicine (diclofenac), cyanide, and agricultural pesticides have purposefully or accidentally resulted in the indiscriminate deaths of large and small species.
+Fertilizers, livestock medicine (diclofenac), cyanide, and agricultural pesticides have purposefully or accidentally resulted in the indiscriminate deaths of large and small species.

 Illegal Fishing & Over-fishing